 Production-Ready Python Implementation

-The following implementation demonstrates a type-hinted, audit-traceable ingestion pipeline.
+The following implementation demonstrates a type-hinted, audit-traceable ingestion pipeline using Pydantic v2.
 It integrates schema validation, cryptographic hashing, compliance tagging, and deterministic error routing suitable for FAA/EASA-aligned MRO environments.

 from __future__ import annotations